Athenian-ComputerScience-Fall2020/project-1-parkerS123/pseudocode.md

 # Pseudocode for this program
-(this can be in a flowchart, using bullet points, inserting a picture, etc)

 1) I need to input the answers for the code
     * Research the fastest ways to win the copycat strategy then choose a few combinations